Joint FCLT for Sample Quantile and Measures of Dispersion for Functionals of Mixing Processes: The Bivariate FCLT

 \subsection{Bivariate FCLT for ARMA($p$,$q$) processes}

 Similarly to the family of GARCH processes, ARMA (AutoRegressive - Moving Average) processes are widely used in applications (e.g. for financial time series).
-While GARCH models specify a structure of the conditional variance of the process, ARMA processes specify the conditional mean.
+While GARCH models specify a structure of the conditional variance of the process, ARMA processes specify the conditional mean. \\ Recall that a general ARMA($p$,$q$) process $X=(X_t)_{t \in \Z}$, for integers $p \geq 1$ and $q\geq 0$, is a stationary process defined by